Over the past year, event organizers have continued to resiliently adapt their events to the formats that health standards require.

 1. 😅 Why the hybrid format does not fit all events

-Cannibalization is one of the major problems of hybrid events: some participants, who would have come in physics, prefer to stay at home.
-Thus, it is more difficult to precisely quantify the number of registrants in physics and there is a higher number of no-shows in hybrid events.
+Cannibalization is one of the major problems of hybrid events: some participants, who would have physically attended, prefer to stay at home.
+Thus, it is more difficult to precisely quantify the number of registrants due to those registering to attend in-person and deciding to join online.
+In addition, there are a higher number of no-shows in hybrid events.

 - A hybrid event is two events.